 It is possible to set a Master Password for the Transporter and use a CA certificate to make NAKIVO Backup & Replication more secure.
 The certificate can be set for the Onboard Transporter during the full installation of the product or for individual Transporters during Transporter-only installation, or by using the Windows Updater on Windows operating systems.
 The master password can be set only during the Transporter-only installation.

-In this case, you should deploy an additional Transporter as a VMware virtual appliance to allow NAKIVO Backup & Replication to work with VMware vCenters and ESXi hosts and protect your virtual infrastructure.
+In this case, you will need to deploy an additional Transporter as a VMware appliance to allow NAKIVO Backup & Replication to work with VMware vCenters and ESXi hosts, and protect your virtual infrastructure.

 Once deployed, the additional Transporter allows the application to retrieve necessary data via Transporter-to-Transporter communication.